rslunde/rslunde.github.io/_pages/research.md

 <i>Summary:</i> We establish conditions under which a bootstrap estimator of the generalization error may be
 used to construct valid confidence intervals for the risk of a time series model.
 We show that autoregressive models satisfy the conditions in our theorem even when the model is badly misspecified.
-We also show that empirical processes formed by splitting a &beta;-mixing process in half are asympotically independent.
+We also show that empirical processes formed by splitting a &beta;-mixing process in half are asymptotically independent.

 <i>Keywords:</i> time series, statistical learning, empirical processes, bootstrap